AmirShahid/Stitching/README.md

 2. Set Stitching/StitchConfig.json parameters as you want it can run on RAM to be faster. if you set load_from_disk you should address your data as said in the Data section.

+3. Build the C++ Project to export a DLL including its dependencies like jpeg62.dll,opencv_imgproc343.dll, ...

+_(You can use it without exporting DLL in C++ projects like in Stitching/Main.cpp)_

+4. Put DLL files beside your project and whenever camera iterate a row in lamel call _get_lr_shifts_ then save the output shifts

+5. Finally when the whole lamel has been scanned call _Stitch_all_ to get an array including the whole lamel image in diffrent zoom levels.

+### Output Structure
-3. The output are the small non-overlapping images which can be concated to make a full lamel image like below
+The output are the small non-overlapping tiles with diffrent details like google map tilesets and can be read through [leaflet](https://rstudio.github.io/leaflet/). the tiles in a specific zoom level can be concated to make a full lamel image. you can see a 40x40 output for 7 zoom leves [here](https://drive.google.com/open?id=10pyts1j4yTH7hfwQ6NXlntlE_68Vex9-), this is a example for the top zoom level:

 <img  src="https://github.com/AmirShahid/Stitching/blob/master/images/stitch_output.jpg" width="776" height="770"/>